-The Print Handbook
+The NEW Print Handbook

 Prepare your pixels for print

-Seven years ago as a young graphic designer I created the first Print Handbook to solve a simple problem...
+Nine years ago as a young graphic designer I created the first Print Handbook to solve a simple problem...

 I was terrified of screwing up client projects.

 So I set about understanding and collecting up all those technical bits and bobs nobody tells you about.
 And the first Print Handbook was printed.

 Now in its fourth edition, I still use my Print Handbook to not screw up.
 Although it does more than just that...

 The tools of a graphic designer are not just the type tool, selection tool or layers panel.
 The real tools of a designer are the printing press, the paper, the ink.
 Understand those and you understand the true limits of design on paper.

 Benefits to you